DougBurke/vega-view/README.md

 The server - called `vega-view` - should be run from the directory containing the specifications to view.
-It then provides a web server on port 8082 that can be used to view them at the URLs
+It then provides a web server on port 8082 (unless the `PORT` environment variable is set, in which case this value is used instead) that can be used to view them at the URLs

     http://localhost:8082/
     http://localhost:8082/display/

+(where `8082` should be replaced by the value of `$PORT` if set).

 The first page lets you drag-and-drop files onto the page to view them.
 Thse second lets you browse the visualizations that are present